dee25v/data-analytics-Power-IB-Report/README.md

 ---

+## SQL Analysis (Milestone 10)

+As part of the final milestone, I restored the PostgreSQL database from the provided `.sql` backup and connected to it locally.

+I then used SQL to answer key business questions, including:

+* total staff across UK stores
+* highest revenue month in 2022
+* highest revenue German store type in 2022
+* a sales summary view by store type
+* the most profitable product category for Wiltshire, United Kingdom in 2021

+For each question, I saved:

+* the SQL query as a `.sql` file
+* the result as a `.csv` file

+This milestone demonstrated my ability to use SQL directly to extract business insights outside of Power BI.

+---

 ## 📁 Files

 * Power BI Report (Data Analytics Power BI Report.pbix)
 * README.md

 ---
 ## 📜 License

 This project is for educational purposes.